Will Kansas cover the spread vs. Kentucky? Betting Trends, Record ATS

 Kansas vs Kentucky Betting Records & Stats

-- Kansas had a record of 12-1 when playing as a moneyline favorite with odds of -275 or shorter last year (92.3%).
+- Kansas had a record of 12-1 when it played as a moneyline favorite with odds of -275 or shorter last year (92.3%).

-- Based on this matchup's moneyline, the Jayhawks' implied win probability is 73.3%.
+- The implied moneyline probability for this matchup gives the Jayhawks a 73.3% chance to win.

 - The Wildcats entered four games last season as the underdog by +220 or more and won each of those games.